 4. Data Dictionary - Data Dictionary is a repository of description of data in the database.
 It contains information about

 Data - names of the tables, names of attributes of each table, length of attributes, and number of rows in each table, Relationships between database transactions and data items referenced by them which is useful in determining which transactions are affected when certain data definitions are changed, Constraints on data i.e. range of values permitted, Detailed information on physical database design such as storage structure, access paths, files and record sizes, Access Authorization - is the Description of database users their responsibilities and their access rights, Usage statistics such as frequency of query and transactions.Data dictionary is used to actually control the data integrity, database operation and accuracy.
-It may be used as a important part of the DBMS.
+It may be used as a important part of the DBMS.5.
+Data Files - It contains the data portion of the database.

 6. Compiled DML - The DML complier converts the high level Queries into low level file access commands known as compiled DML.